BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

   %%<CR>

-* When sending messages, HJB clients also send the message body as a form-encoded parameter, named
+* When sending messages, HJB clients also send the message body as a form-encoded request parameter, named

   *message-to-send*

-* On both sending and receiving, the HJB message **must** include a specific field containing the JMS message type of the HJB message.
+* On both sending and receiving, the HJB message **must** include a specific parameter/field containing the JMS message type of the HJB message.

-  - The name of this required field is *hjb_jms_message_interface*
+  - The name of this required parameter is *hjb_jms_message_interface*

   - Its value **must** be the name of the JMS interface class for the message's JMS type.
 I.e., it should be one of: